Rexeh/joystick-diagrams/readme.md

 - Overlay your buttons onto an actual Joystick profile/picture

 ## What's supported?

+## Joystick Gremlin
 - Custom SVG templates can be built to suit your joystick, throttle, custom HID device
 - Support for multiple profiles in Joystick Gremlin

 ## What's not supported

+## Joystick Gremlin
 - Importing/inheriance of base templates into button profile exports (In progress)

-- Support for other programs/games
+## Support for other programs/games
-- Want a feature?
-Raise an issue
+- I plan to tackle other programs, most notably DCS and any other suggestions from the community

 ## Installation